Correspondence between factorability and normalisation in monoids: Abstract

 \section{Abstract}

-The purpose of this note is to investigate the relation between two notions concerning monoids: factorability structure, introduced to simplify the bar complex; and quadratic normalisation, introduced to generalise quadratic rewriting systems and normalisations arising from Garside families.
-We characterise factorable monoids in the axiomatic setting of quadratic normalisation as monoids admitting quadratic normalisation satisfying a condition stronger than the class $\left(5,4\right)$ yet weaker than the class $\left(4,4\right)$.
-We also prove an equivalence between the two assumptions known to ensure the convergence of the rewriting system associated to factorability.
+This article determines relations between two notions concerning monoids: factorability structure, introduced to simplify the bar complex; and quadratic normalisation, introduced to generalise quadratic rewriting systems and normalisations arising from Garside families.
+Factorable monoids are characterised in the axiomatic setting of quadratic normalisations.
+Additionally, quadratic normalisations of class $\left(4,3\right)$ are characterised in terms of factorability structures and a condition ensuring the termination of the associated rewriting system.